neaqx/travelyet/README.md

 ## Features

 * This website is targeting people who want to travel.
-* They can do that by navigating to the sign-up page and filling out a form.
+* They can navigate and search for the best destination.
 * Responsive on all device sizes.

 ### Existing Features